lich426/FanCtrl/README.md

-# FanControl
+# FanCtrl

-FanControl is a software that allows you to automatically control the fan speed on your PC.<br>
+FanCtrl is a software that allows you to automatically control the fan speed on your PC.<br>
 Requires .NET framework 4.6 or higher.<br>
 <br>
 Gigabyte motherboard : If [AppCenter][2] is installed, it is controlled by communicating with EasytuneEngineService.<br>